Analytical attractor for Bjorken expansion

 It has been shown in previous works \cite{Blaizot:2017ucy} that the solution of the kinetic equation can be accurately reproduced by a set of coupled equations for the two independent components of the energy-momentum tensor, the energy density $\varepsilon=\L_0$ and the viscous pressure, expressed as the difference between the longitudinal and transverse pressures $\P_L-\P_T=\L_1$.
 Owing to the symmetries of the Bjorken expansion, $\L_0 $ and $\L_1$ depends only on the proper time $\tau$, and obey the coupled equations

 where $\tau$ is the proper time.
 The coefficients, $a_0=4/3$, $a_1=38/21$, $b_1=8/15$, and $c_0=2/3$, are pure numbers whose values are fixed by the geometry of the expansion.
 The last term, proportional to the collision rate $1/\tau_R$, isolates in a transparent way the effect of the collisions.
 We shall allow $\tau_R$ to depend on $\tau$ (see below).
-Eqs.~(\ref{eq:Lequ}) are the first in an infinite hierarchy of equations for moments defined by $ \L_n\equiv \int d^3 \p \,p P_{2n}(p_z/p) f_p(t,\x, \p), $ with $P_n(x)$ a Legendre polynomial \cite{Blaizot:2017ucy} \footnote{These moments $\L_n$, introduced in \cite{Blaizot:2017lht}, are distinct from those most commonly used (see e.g. \cite{Strickland:2018ayk}).
+Eqs.~(\ref{eq:Lequ}) are the first in an infinite hierarchy of equations for moments defined by $ \L_n\equiv \int d^3 \p \,p P_{2n}(p_z/p) f_p(t,\x, \p), $ with $P_n(x)$ a Legendre polynomial and $p=|\p|$ \cite{Blaizot:2017ucy} \footnote{These moments $\L_n$, introduced in \cite{Blaizot:2017lht}, are distinct from those most commonly used (see e.g. \cite{Strickland:2018ayk}).
 A generalization is presented in \cite{Behtash:2019txb}.}.
+The goal of this paper is to present an exact analytical solution of Eqs.~(\ref{eq:Lequ}).

-Without the last term in Eq.~(\ref{eq:Lequb}), Eqs.~(\ref{eq:Lequ}) describe (approximately) free streaming: the moments evolve as powers laws governed by the eigenvalues of the linear system.
+Without the last term in Eq.~(\ref{eq:Lequb}), Eqs.~(\ref{eq:Lequ}) describe (approximately) free streaming: the moments evolve as power laws governed by the eigenvalues of the linear system.
 The collision term in Eq.~(\ref{eq:Lequb}) produces a damping of $\L_1$ and drives the system towards isotropy, a prerequisite for local equilibrium.
 When $\L_1=0$, the system behaves as in ideal hydrodynamics $\L_0\sim \tau^{-a_0}$.

-However there is more than the simple vanishing of $\L_1$.
-The term $-\L_1/\tau_R$ in Eq.~(\ref{eq:Lequb}) suggests the possible presence of exponential terms in the solution, in addition to the power laws originating from the expansion.
-These would spoil the hydrodynamic gradient expansion, which, in the present context, is an expansion in inverse powers of $\tau$.
-However, such contributions cancel thanks to the relation $\L_1/\tau_R \simeq -b_1 \L_0/\tau $ valid at late time \cite{Blaizot:2017ucy}.
-This, in fact, happens to be the leading order constitutive equation relating the viscous pressure to the viscosity, with $\eta=(b_1/2)\varepsilon\tau_R$ being the standard value of the viscosity.
+However there is more in the approach to hydrodynamics than the simple vanishing of $\L_1$.
+Indeed, the term $-\L_1/\tau_R$ in Eq.~(\ref{eq:Lequb}) suggests the possible presence of exponential terms in the solution, in addition to the power laws originating from the expansion.
+Such exponential contributions would spoil the hydrodynamic gradient expansion, which, in the present context, is an expansion in inverse powers of $\tau$.
+However, these contributions cancel thanks to the relation $\L_1/\tau_R \simeq -b_1 \L_0/\tau $ valid at late time \cite{Blaizot:2017ucy}.
+This relation, in fact, happens to be the leading order constitutive equation relating the viscous pressure to the viscosity, with $\eta=(b_1/2)\varepsilon\tau_R$ being the standard value of the viscosity.
+We shall return to these exponential contributions later in this letter.